camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

     - `delete`: For operations removing the resource, typically `DELETE`.
     - `write` : For operations creating or modifying the resource, when differentiation between `create` and `update` is not needed.

-* Eventually we may need to add a level to the scope, such as `api-name:[resource:]action[:detail]`, to deal with cases when only a set of parameters/information has to be allowed to be returned.
+* Eventually we MAY need to add a level to the scope, such as `api-name:[resource:]action[:detail]`, to deal with cases when only a set of parameters/information has to be allowed to be returned.
 Guidelines should be enhanced when those cases happen.

 ##### Examples